ShengzhiLuan/ShengzhiLuan.github.io/_pages/about.md

 News
 ======
 <img src="../images/News-ORS.jpg" width="150" height="100" style="float: left; margin-right: 10px;">
 <strong>Feb.
-2025:</strong> Our work on "A data-driven framework for the modulus-density relationship of the human lumbar vertebral body" has been presented at the Orthopaedic Research Society 2025 Annual Meeting in Phoenix, Arizona.
+2025:</strong> Our work on "*A data-driven framework for the modulus-density relationship of the human lumbar vertebral body*" has been presented at the **Orthopaedic Research Society 2025 Annual Meeting** in Phoenix, Arizona.
 <div style="clear: both;"></div>